unrowdy/radio/README.md

   * Add new settings to storage
   * Create a link back to v1
+  * Update screencast

 ## Refactor

+  * use classes for color changing
+    * no need to use a setting for all the svg updates
+  * batch into one dom update
   * can you check/make the visualizer batch everything in one repaint?
   * pass more data around vs including modules everywhere
   * keyboard presets are kinda hacky, also allow ten